DoTheEvo/Traefik-simplest-step-by-step/README.md

 You don't want to be the moron who makes changes to traefik.yml and it does nothing because the file is not in use.

-- **create .env** file that contains variables that will be available for docker-compose when running `up` command.
+- **create `.env`** file that contains variables that will be available for docker-compose as enviroment variables when running the `up` command.
 This alows compose files to be moved from system to system more freely and changes are done to the .env file, so there's smaller possibility for a fuckup.